swkonz/ME-210-Final-Project-Code/README.md

 # ME-210-Final-Project
 Code Repo for Stanford's ME 210 Final project.
-Building a 'siege-robot' based on specifications provided by the course staff
+Building a 'siege-robot' based on specifications provided by the course staff.
+For more details on the robot, see the project webpage: https://wintetheroomba.weebly.com/

 ## To Use:
 - To pull from the repo `git clone https://github.com/swkonz/ME-210-Final-Project-Code.git`